plouc/nivo/packages/core/migration.md

 ## Changes in repo root `package.json`

 - upgraded React to 18.1
-- uprgaded storybook to 6.5.9
+- upgraded storybook to 6.5.9